 Benchtop freeze dryer

-NASA did a lot of research on space food before Apollo missions.
-To keep the food fresh for a long period NASA and Nestle came up with the new concept called freeze-drying.
-This is the process of dehydration of food in which food is frozen and the surrounding pressure is reduced to allow the frozen water in food to sublimate.
+NASA did a lot of research on space food before the Apollo missions.
+To keep the food fresh for a long period, they collaborated with Nestle and came up with a new concept called freeze-drying.
+It involves dehydration of food in which food is frozen and the surrounding pressure is reduced to allow the frozen water in food to sublimate.

 8. Water Filters